v8/v8.dev/src/blog/jspi.md

 Asynchronous APIs operate by separating the _initiation_ of the operation from its _resolution_; with the latter coming some time after the first.
 Most importantly, the application continues execution after kicking off the operation; and is then notified when the operation completes.

-For example, using the `fetch` API, Web applications can access the contents associated with a URL; however, the `fetch` function does not directly return the results of the fetch; instead it returns a `Promise` object.
+For example, using the `fetch` Web API, Web applications can access the contents associated with a URL; however, the `fetch` function does not directly return the results of the fetch; instead it returns a `Promise` object.
 The connection between the fetch response and the original request is reestablished by attaching a _callback_ to that `Promise` object.
 The callback function can inspect the response and collect the data (if it is there of course).

-In many cases C/C++ (and many other languages) applications are originally written against a _synchronous_ API.
+On the other hand, many cases C/C++ (and many other languages) applications are originally written against a _synchronous_ API.
 For example, the Posix `read` function does not complete until the I/O operation is complete: the `read` function *blocks* until the read is complete.

 However, it is not permitted to block the browser’s main thread; and many environments are not supportive of synchronous programming.
 The result is a mismatch between the desires of the application programmer for a simple to use API and the wider ecosystem that requires I/O to be crafted with asynchronous code.
 This is especially a problem for existing legacy applications that would be expensive to port.